dulumao/ppmessage-lite-server/README.md

 ```

 > Reconfig PPMessage, just remove the file `ppmessage/bootstrap/config.json` and run `config.py` again.
+> If update the code repository from github with git pull, you need run config.py again. <strong>THIS IS VERY IMPORTANT.</strong>

 > Not working yet?
 Please fire an issue on Github, thanks.
 Enjoy!